JohnPSYMQEPDFQ/app_interface/README.md

             *  Initialize a new Archival-Object record.

-            *  Get the top-container data and "post" a new top-container record (if needed)
+            *  Look-up the top-container data and "post" a new top-container record (if needed)

             *  Store the new or existing top-container "refid" in the initialize AO record.

             *  Create any note and date sub-records in the AO records.

-            *  Store the parent-refid in the Archival-Object record.
+            *  Store the parent-refid in the initialized Archival-Object record.

             *  "Post" the new Archival-Object record.